My name is Hiroki and I am a new staff member at OLENO.

 Wind Shell

-This is to prevent cold sweat.
-Even if you take precautions with a base layer (inner layer) and a T-shirt, winter trail running can still be tough.
-So, if you're going for a winter run, be sure to have this.
+This is a measure to prevent cold sweat.
+Even if you take precautions with a base layer (inner layer) and a T-shirt, winter trail running is still tough.
+It's hot when you're running, but if you stop or take a break, your body will cool down in an instant.
+So, if you're going for a winter run, be sure to have these.

 gloves